Advertisement

 •••••

-Self-care is a necessity when it comes to managing stress and preventing burnout — especially when living with a chronic condition like psoriasis.
+Self-care is a necessity when it comes to managing stress and preventing burnout — especially when you live with a chronic condition like psoriasis.

-However, if you’re like me, then you know that at times when you’re beyond busy, self-care can just feel like another thing to add to the to-do list.
+However, if you’re like me, then you may know when you’re beyond busy, self-care can feel like another thing to add to the to-do list.

-Here are five tips that I’ve found helpful in building self-care into my daily routine when navigating life with psoriasis.
+Here are six tips I’ve found helpful in building self-care into my daily routine when navigating life with psoriasis.

 Join the free Psoriasis community!